Heldaeus/ravamp/README.md

 ## Version History :clock4:

 - **1.2**
-  - I calibrated my monitor for better neutrality.
+  - I calibrated my monitor to achieve better neutrality.
   - The warm color cast was removed.
   - Contrast was tweaked for better texture detail.